RACEVOLUTION/wSRD/README.md

 The PCB can be produced by any manufacturer using the Gerber folder.
 (JLCPCB, PCBWAY, etc.).
 To do this, simply pack the Gerber folder as a zip file and upload it to the appropriate manufacturer.

+<h4>SD Card</h4>

+Make sure that your SD card is not larger than 32GB and formatted as FAT32.